 - 8.13 Published consumer price indices are calculated as a chain of fixed-basket indices.
 This means that a sequence of fixed-basket indices have been chained together to create a continuous time series.
-This type of chaining is not to be confused with the calculation of monthly chained indices 98 but rather refers to the process of chaining indices across baskets.
+This type of chaining is not to be confused with the calculation of monthly chained indices but rather refers to the process of chaining indices across baskets.
 This is necessary to avoid having breaks in an index when a basket update is performed. - 8.14 Chain-linking indices across baskets takes place at the time of a basket update.
 In order to chain indices across baskets, hybrid expenditure weights for the old and new baskets must be expressed at the prices of a common period.
 This common period is called the link month. - 8.15 Link month weights are obtained by price-updating the original expenditure weights to obtain the hybrid expenditures expressed at prices of the link month. - 8.16 Since the basket reference period b of the CPI is a full year, a process called weight adjustment is necessary to obtain monthly hybrid expenditures for the link month.
 Monthly hybrid expenditures for the link month are calculated in two steps. - 8.17 First, the annual expenditures for the basket reference year b are divided by the average price change for the basket reference year.
 This calculation provides a monthly expenditure, called the initial value, for the month preceding the basket reference year b.
-This first step implicitly assumes that the quantities of the basket are constant for each month of the basket reference year. - 8.18 In the second step, the initial values are price updated to the link month in order to express the value of the fixed quantities of the basket at the prices of the link month.
-99 Once the link month hybrid expenditures for the new basket are obtained, aggregate indices can be calculated using the new basket.
+This first step implicitly assumes that the quantities of the basket are constant for each month of the basket reference year.

-^{96.} A chronology of basket updates of the Consumer Price Index is provided in Chapter 11 and Appendix C.
+94. A chronology of basket updates of the CPI up to the 2021 basket is provided in Chapter 11 and Appendix B.

-^{97.} One of the findings of Boskin et al. (1996) was that having more current expenditure weights could reduce the substitution bias in a Consumer Price Index.
+95. Boskin et al. (1996) find that more current expenditure weights can reduce the substitution bias in a CPI.

-^{98.} The monthly chained form of the Lowe index is discussed in Chapter 6.
+96. The monthly chained form of the Lowe index is discussed in Chapter 6.